 Unlike most cases of murdered journalists in the world, the police detained and charged not just the persons whom they believe to have fired the shots, but also those who ordered the murder.
 The trial will start within two years since the murder occurred.

-The trial with Marián Kočner, Alena Zsuzsová, Tomáš Szabó and Miroslav Marček will start on January 13, 2020.
+The trial with Marián Kočner, Alena Zsuzsová, Tomáš Szabó and Miroslav Marček started on January 13, 2020.
 Zoltán Andruskó, who has admitted to having acted as the middleman between those who ordered the murder and those who executed it, was sentenced to 15 years in prison on December 30, 2019 in a separate proceeding, based on his plea bargain deal.
 He has thus become an important witness in the case against the four persons.Read more

 For Slovakia, the murder of a journalist was an unprecedented event and it quickly became clear that it would be a watershed moment, particularly given the immediate reaction among the public.
 The protests that followed forced then PM Robert Fico to step down with his third government, and major reshuffles in the cabinet followed.

 The movement that emerged from the protests has since had an impact on party politics in Slovakia.
 The protests were also seen as one of the driving forces behind the election of current President Zuzana Čaputová.